 How to Do It

-First of all, you'll need a screen for printing your cards.
+First of all, you’ll need a screen for printing your cards.
 My dad made ours.
+You can also buy one at a good crafts store.

 Second, you’ll need to create a card design.
 Make the drawing the exact same size that you want it to turn out on the note cards.
 And keep your design simple (don’t use any small lines or little details).
 This will make it easier for you to do the next step: transferring your design to the screen.